DrCytometer/Simplified-flowcytoscript/README.md

 Read through the presentation "Simplified flowcytoscript--instructions for use.pptx" for more detail, or watch the tutorial videos on [YouTube](https://www.youtube.com/watch?v=6x3Gwyf7-ww&t=3s).

-For sample data and a demo analysis that you can try to recreate, download data from [Dropbox](https://www.dropbox.com/scl/fo/s9h6z1k3rvliczv08uk6c/AGFFDoxnF1ttcZ7lTvddAQQ?rlkey=d3b224522jgq9g3rds8bnb3s9&dl=0)
+For sample data and a demo analysis that you can try to recreate, visit [Dropbox](https://www.dropbox.com/scl/fo/s9h6z1k3rvliczv08uk6c/AGFFDoxnF1ttcZ7lTvddAQQ?rlkey=d3b224522jgq9g3rds8bnb3s9&dl=0).

 Original publication on the [Crossentropy test](https://www.cell.com/cell-reports-methods/pdfExtended/S2667-2375(22)00295-8)